 At reexamination, the PHA must use the PHA current utility allowance schedule [HCV GB p/18-8].

-Revised utility allowances will be applied to a family's rent and subsidy calculations at the first annual, biennial or interim reexamination after the allowance is adopted.
+Revised utility allowances will be applied to a family's rent and subsidy calculations at the first annual reexamination after the allowance is adopted.